Benchmarks, and What Redis Does Differently

 And commands execute one at a time on a single thread - the serial guarantee your phase 5 lock provides, achieved with an event loop instead of threads.
 You didn't build a toy that resembles Redis; you built the same architecture with fewer zeros on the throughput.

-Your engine has two honest limits, both inherited from the hash index: every key must fit in RAM, and there are no range queries - "give me user:100 through user:200" means checking each key, because a hash map has no order.
+Your engine has two real limits, both inherited from the hash index: every key must fit in RAM, and there are no range queries - "give me `user:100` through `user:200`" means checking each key, because a hash map has no order.

 LevelDB (and its descendant RocksDB) restructures everything around *sorted order* to fix both.
 The design is the **LSM tree** - log-structured merge tree: